-We’re not going to lie, it seems like every week there’s a new hair trend popping up on our for you pages.
-However, one thing we have noticed is the plethora of 1970s-inspired trends that are having a major moment right now.
+We’re not going to lie; it seems like every week, a new hair trend pops up on our for you pages.
+However, we have noticed the plethora of 1970s-inspired trends that are having a major moment right now.
 We saw this when shag cuts and curtain bangs came back into style earlier this year, and trust us, this decade isn’t going away anytime soon.
 The latest 1970’s trend?
 Honey blonde hair.

 Keep scrolling to learn more about the 1970s honey blonde hair and learn how you can achieve this shade.